c4pt000/QUANTUM_PROTECTION_FOR_CLASSIC-ENCRYPTION-PROTECTION-AT_THE_HARDWARE_LEVEL_IN_THE_PROCESSOR/README.md

 then we keep classical computer style encryption in tact without destroying our world wide internet

-since having a computer that can solve classic encryption or having to constantly race to solve a quantum encryption model it would devaste the entire world since the entire world use classic encryption WE CAN NEVER VIOLATE OR CLASSIC computer encryption or our entire world internet would break and malfunction
+since having a computer that can solve classic encryption or having to constantly race to solve a quantum encryption model it would devaste the entire world since the entire world use classic encryption WE CAN NEVER VIOLATE OR destroy CLASSIC computer encryption or our entire world internet would break and malfunction

 EVERY QPU IN ANY DEVICE EVER BUILT MUST ALWAYS DISABLE PRIME_TO_SOLVE_ROOT_ENC for any type of encryption scheme